Safety

 • Describe attended vehicle operation requirements that protect pedestrians.

-• Define unattended vehicle.
-List operation requirements for unattended vehicles.
+• Describe operation requirements for unattended vehicles.

-• Describe OSHA'S primary loading requirements for PITs.
+• Describe OSHA's primary loading requirements for PITs.

 • Identify the factors that influence vehicle stability.